ArhanChaudhary/NAND/README.md

         var Bar b; // Declares a local variable of class type Bar var int i; // Declares a local variable of primitive type int

-        do g(); // Calls method g of the current class on the this object
+        do g(); // Calls method g of the current class on the current object instance
                 // Note: Cannot be called from within a function (static method)

         do Foo.p(3); // Calls function p of the current class;